 Here’s how to animate objects on a slide in Keynote on Mac.

 Create a basic Keynote animation

 1) Open the Keynote presentation on your Mac and go to the slide where you want to animate your object.

 1) Select your object and click the Animate button on the top right to open the sidebar.

 2) Click Action in the sidebar and then Add an Effect.

 3) You can pick from Basics like rotate and scale or give the object Emphasis with jiggle or blink animations.

 4) Once you select an animation, you can adjust the duration of the animation.
 And depending on the type of animation you choose; you will see other options.
-For instance, with rotate you can pick the angle and number of rotations and with blink lets you pick the number of blinks.
+For instance, with rotate, you can pick the angle and number of rotations, and blink lets you pick the number of blinks.